attacker-codeninja/SecWalkthroughs/README.md

 # SecWalkthroughs
-This repo contains all of the walkthorughs from all of the ctf / lab platforms
+This repo contains all of the walkthroughs from all of the ctf / lab platforms